White Sox vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox have won in two, or 11.8%, of the 17 contests they have been named as odds-on underdogs this year.
+- The White Sox have been victorious in two, or 11.1%, of the 18 contests they have been chosen as underdogs in this season.

-- This season, Chicago has been at least a +125 underdog on the moneyline eight times, losing each of those contests.
+- Chicago is 1-11 this season when entering a game as the underdog by +120 or more on the moneyline.

-- Chicago's games have gone over the total in 13 of its 26 chances.
+- Chicago and its opponents have gone over the total this season in 13 of its 27 opportunities.

 - The White Sox have yet play a game with a spread this season.